Mia75owo/HurricanEditor/README.md

 ### Dependencies

-The code depends on SDL2 with the image component, and libepoxy.
+The code depends on SDL2 with the image component, wxWidgets and libepoxy.
 A compiler with c++17 support is required.

 ### Building